Wil Myers Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Pirates pitching staff ranks 22nd in MLB.
+- The 8.5 strikeouts per nine innings put together by the Pirates pitching staff ranks 20th in MLB.

-- The Pirates have a 4.10 team ERA that ranks 12th across all MLB pitching staffs.
+- The Pirates have the 12th-ranked team ERA among all MLB pitching staffs (4.04).

-- Pirates pitchers combine to allow 20 total home runs at a clip of 1.1 per game (to rank 11th in baseball).
+- Pirates pitchers combine to surrender 20 home runs (one per game), the 10th-fewest in baseball.

-- Contreras gets the start for the Pirates, his fourth of the season.
-He is 1-1 with a 6.00 ERA and 11 strikeouts in 15 2/3 innings pitched.
+- Keller makes the start for the Pirates, his fifth of the season.
+He is 1-0 with a 3.80 ERA and 25 strikeouts in 23 2/3 innings pitched.

-- His last time out was on Saturday against the St. Louis Cardinals, when the right-hander threw six innings, surrendering two earned runs while allowing six hits.
+- The right-hander's last appearance was on Sunday against the St. Louis Cardinals, when he tossed six innings, surrendering three earned runs while giving up seven hits.

-- In three games this season, the 23-year-old has amassed a 6.00 ERA and 6.6 strikeouts per nine innings, while giving up a batting average of .310 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.